felido01/Sales_analysis_project/README.md

 The dataset consists of key sales metrics, including:

 - **Order Date & Ship Date** – To analyze shipping efficiency
-- **Category & Sub-Category** – For performance evaluation of product categories
+- **Category & Sub-Category** – For performance evaluation of product categories and sub_categories
 - **Sales & Profit** – To understand revenue generation and losses
-- **Order Priority** – To assess fulfillment speed and its impact on customer satisfaction
+- **Order Priority** – To assess Shipping speed and its impact on customer satisfaction
 - **Customer & Region Details** – To analyze regional trends and customer preferences

 The dataset is available in CSV format.
 Click [here](https://www.kaggle.com/datasets/laibaanwer/superstore-sales-dataset/data) to access it.